-Lay out the sponges or Swiss roll on the bottom of a large glass bowl.
-Scatter over the strawberries and drizzle with the Cointreau.
+Lay out the sponges on the bottom of a large glass bowl (if you're using a Swiss roll, cut it into slices first).
+Hull and slice the strawberries, then scatter over the sponges and drizzle with the Cointreau.

 Tear up the strawberry jelly squares, put them in a jug and add 300ml boiling water.
 Stir until dissolved, then add 300ml cold water.
 Pour over the sponge, place in the fridge and allow to set.

 Whip the double cream until you get soft peaks, then spread it over the top layer of custard.
-Sprinkle the trifle with the grated chocolate and orange zest before serving.
+Grate chocolate and orange zest over the trifle before serving.
 What a finish!